 No Sites dating to the Early or Middle Iron Age have been recorded or is expected for the study area.
-The landscape only saw extensive Iron Age occupation from the Late Iron Age (LIA) as a result of extensive research conducted on LIA sites within the Free State (Maggs 1976).
+The landscape only saw extensive Iron Age occupation from the Late Iron Age (LIA) with extensive research conducted on LIA sites within the Free State (Maggs 1976).